rebhyy/Empower-X-Hack/README.md

     - Solar panels provide the necessary energy for the irrigation system.
     - Excess energy generated is tokenized and can be traded on the Hedera blockchain.

-4. **Water and Energy Trading**:
+4. **Data Marketplace**:
-    - Farmers can trade water and energy tokens, ensuring efficient resource management and creating a new revenue stream.
+    - Farmers can buy valuable data collected via our drones, ensuring efficient resource management and creating a new revenue stream.

 ## Technology Stack